 Iksplor Base Layers

-This brand is a local one to us here in Jackson, WY and we LOVE them.
-They are just barely thicker than Wee Woollies and are thinner than Ella’s Wool, but also seem to hold up longer without holes in our testing.
-Our kids wear them nearly daily year-round for pajamas and base layers and they show no wear.
+This brand is a local to Amelia in Jackson, WY and she LOVES them.
+They are just barely thicker than Wee Woollies and are thinner than Ella’s Wool, but our team has thoroughly tested them and has found that seem to hold up longer without holes.
+Amelia’s kids wear them nearly daily year-round for pajamas and base layers and they show no wear.

-I also love that the baby sizes have hand covers that fold off the sleeves.
-Brilliant for maximized warmth for baby.
+Iksplor base layers are very soft, are easy wash and dry and fit great!
+The fit is similar to Wee Woollies (below) – on the slim side.
+We also love that the baby sizes have hand covers that fold off the sleeves.
+Brilliant for maximizing warmth for baby.

 Ella’s Wool base layers are the thickest of the wool base layers listed here, and incredibly soft.
-Available for kids aged 3 mo – 12 years.
+They are available for kids aged 3 mo – 12 years.

-They also wash very well, but I choose to not put them in the dryer to avoid shrinking.
+They also wash very well, but it’s best not to put them in the dryer to avoid shrinking.
 Note: While these have a “higher pile softness”, go for the Chasing Windmills for more sensitive kids.

 Synthetic Base Layers for Kids

-The Shred Dog Foundation base layers could really be either a next-to-skin base layer or a mid layer (my kids layer them on top of their Iksplor wool on really cold days.)
+The Foundation base layers from Akova (formerly Shred Dog) could really be either a next-to-skin base layer or a mid layer (Amelia’s kids layer them on top of their Iksplor wool on really cold days).

 They are very high quality, super soft, warm, and wear well.
-My kids have been wearing them a few times a week for a couple years now and they show no wear.
+Amelia’s kids have been wearing them a few times a week for a couple years now and they show no wear.

 The Foundation base layer bottoms also make awesome every-day leggings for girls – the waistband stays up and they are very durable.

-The Burton Lightweight Baselayer Sets are thin and have a smooth feel (silkier than Patagonia Capilene).
-My kids love the feel because it’s not bunchy under their snowpants.
+The Burton Lightweight Base Layer Sets are thin and have a smooth feel (silkier than Patagonia Capilene).
+Amelia’s kids love the feel because it’s not bunchy under their snowpants.

 These lightweight sets are perfect for layering under fleece on a very cold day, or wearing along on a warmer day.

 They are highly durable and will last you at least 2 seasons.
-My daughter is wearing a pair that are on their third year of use and there is no seam issues or piling.
+Amelia’s daughter is wearing a pair that are on their third year of use and there is no seam issues or pilling.
 They also wash very well; no hot chocolate stains here!

 They come in toddler and kid sizes.
 The fit throughout both the toddler and kid line is generally big, especially in the waist-band.
-If your child is slim i’d recommend sizing down.
+If your child is slim, you may want to size down.

 Best Warm Socks for Kids